metablaster/WindowsFirewallRuleset/Readme/PredefinedRules.md

 There are some predefined rules we can't avoid, at least not yet!

-For example, to make home group work "Network Discovery" and "File and printer sharing" is needed.\
+For example, to make home group work "Network Discovery" and "File and printer sharing" rules are needed.\
 There might be more such predefined rules which can't be easily reinvented.
+I have not yet figured the esoteric meaning behind these rules and why custom rules don't work.